ANIALLATOR114/SimplyTransport/README.md

 Open the `.env` file and change the example variables for the following fields.
 You can set these to whatever you like as they will be unique to your local deployment.

-Notice how the `POSTGRES_` variables map into the URL you're going to try and connect to.
-Docker-compose will create a DB using these variables for you.
+Notice how the `POSTGRES_` variables and the `TIMESCALE_` map into the URL you're going to try and connect to.
+Docker-compose will create 2 DBs using these variables for you.

 ```
 # Database
 DB_URL=postgresql+asyncpg://example2:example3@localhost:5432/example1
 DB_URL_SYNC=postgresql+psycopg2://example2:example3@localhost:5432/example1
 DB_ECHO=false
+TIMESCALE_URL=postgresql+asyncpg://example:example@localhost:5433/example

 # Postgres Docker
 POSTGRES_DB=example1
 POSTGRES_USER=example2
 POSTGRES_PASSWORD=example3

+# Timescale Docker
+TIMESCALE_DB=example
+TIMESCALE_USER=example
+TIMESCALE_PASSWORD=example
 ```

 Once you have the variables above set please run the command in [Database](#database)